Kale and Brussels Sprout Salad

 This post may include affiliate links.
 Thank you for your support.

 This kale and Brussels sprout salad is filled with shredded kale and sprouts, cranberries, marinated onions, almonds and pecorino cheese.
-It’s sure to be a family favorite!
+It’s simple, fresh, and sure to be a family favorite!

-If you’re in need of an extra side dish or some green veggies on your Thanksgiving or Christmas dinner menu, I’ve got you covered!
+If you’re in need of an extra side dish or some green veggies to add to your list of Thanksgiving recipes or Christmas recipes, I’ve got you covered!
 This shredded kale and Brussels sprout salad is SO good.
 It might be my new favorite salad!

 I know most people could care less about salad when there’s turkey, gravy, potatoes and stuffing to be had, but this isn’t your average salad recipe.
 It’s jazzed up with dried cranberries, marinated onions, toasted almonds and a good amount of pecorino cheese.
 Trust me, you’ll want to make room on your plate for it.
 And if you’re like me, you’ll probably go back for seconds because it’s that good!

-- Lacinato kale – I prefer Lacinato kale (also known as Dinosaur kale, Black kale or Tuscan Kale) for this salad, but you can use curly kale if that’s all you can find.
+- kale – the base of this salad!
+I prefer Lacinato kale (also known as Dinosaur kale, Black kale or Tuscan Kale) for this salad, but you can use curly kale if that’s all you can find.

 - dried cranberries – I love the tartness the dried cranberries add to this salad, but other dried fruits like dried cherries, dates or figs will work too.